 Along with giving you a space to have your voice heard on our community pages, creating content for us will give you further chances to feature your loved one’s appeal online.
 You could then link to this content and share it on your own social media account.

-Set up an appeal day with the support from friends and family members, organise a local appeal day centred near where your loved one was last seen.
+Set up an appeal day with the support from friends and family members.
+You can also organise a local appeal day centred near where your loved one was last seen.

-If you have any other photographs of your loved one which you have not yet used on their appeal posters, or their pages online, consider if this is something you would be able to share online and with the media.
-Sometimes having a new photograph, or even an alternative such as them with a beard or without, can help to create more interest in the appeal and also jog peoples’ memories.
+If you have any photographs of your loved one which you have not yet shared publicly, consider if you would like to share them online and with the media.
+Sometimes having a new photograph, or even an alternative such as them with a beard or without, can help to create more interest in the appeal.
+It can also jog peoples’ memories.
 If your loved one has been missing for a long time, consider whether or not an Age Progression is something that could be useful too.